 The Cancer Counselling Centre in Copenhagen is also situated in the centre.
 The Cancer Counselling offers sessions on an individual basis, session together with relatives, or in groups with persons in the same situation.
 Counselling is for all citizens regardless of address.

 The staff members

-38 persons work at the health care centre; psychologists, nurses, physiotherapists, social workers, clinical dieticians, administrative personnel, and a large number of volunteers working as support persons.
+38 persons work at the health care centre; psychologists, nurses, physiotherapists, social workers, clinical dieticians, an occupational therapist, administrative personnel, and a large number of volunteers working as support persons.